 Hammons again takes two floors of an Upper East Side brownstone, with a grand staircase and abstraction on the walls.
 He adopts the scale and gestures of a modern master, along with the dark colors and silvery finish of a Lower East Sider.
 At least I think he does, for he has left the canvases behind tarps or, in one case, a tall dresser.
 He cannot even be bothered to hang one painting, which leans against the wall.
-When Hammons made his reputation as a trickster, by selling snowballs in winter, he may have avoided making art or obliged his buyers to watch it disappear.
+When Hammons made his reputation as a trickster, he may have avoided making art or obliged his buyers to watch it disappear.
 Now he supplies the trappings of fine art, but as a succession of disappearing acts.

 The acts start with the artist, so elusive that a dealer purported to stage a show without him or his work.
 It can include the gallery, as with the caverns of a Soho space in the dark, or the absence of a press release.
 It extends even to gallery-goers, who had to navigate that Soho space with thumb-sized flashlights.
 Here it continues upstairs, where one plastic sheet covers only another, while another covers only the white of the wall.
 Right around the time I reached it, I realized that I had passed through much the same faded curtain downstairs in moving between rooms.